scrabbletank/farhome-rules/rulesdoc.md

 ___
 #### Gateway
-*7th Level*
+*7th level*
 - **Casting Time:** 1 minute
 - **Range:** 5
 - **Duration:** 10 minutes

 You create a gateway to hell, the abyss, or the realms of creation.
-Make a spellcasting roll, adding 2 Terrible dice if you have been to the realm before or 5 if you have intimate knowledge of it.
+Make a spellcasting roll, adding 2 terrible dice if you have been to the realm before or 5 if you have intimate knowledge of it.
 Trying to open a gateway to a realm you have only heard in passing or have a vague knowledge of automatically fails.
 On success a gateway 4 tiles wide and 4 tiles tall opens at a point in range you can see.
 For the duration creatures on either side can freely pass through the gateway, appearing in an empty tile adjacent to the gateway.

 Opening a gateway in the same area multiple times can cause reality to tear creating a permanent gateway between realms.
 Tears can be repaired by casting this spell on an opened gateway against challenge dice determined by the GM.